kersorianek/mon-portfolio/_posts/2018-09-11-How to Prepare Test Case.md

 cover-img: /assets/img/cover.jpg
 ---

-Consider any of your software systems in testing to be a Disneyland Park that you might wish to visit.
-Of course, you may just buy tickets and visit the park whenever you want.
-While this is enjoyable, there is a strong risk you will miss out on great locations.
+When testing software systems, think of it like visiting a Disneyland Park.
+Just like how you can miss out on great locations if you don't have a park map, you can miss critical elements in your project without a comprehensive testing plan.
+That's where test cases come in - they help you keep track of what you need to test, what you've already tested, and what you don't need to test.

-In this instance, all you can do is gather a park map.
-The same is true for your project; you need maps to know what to test, what you already tested, and what you don't need to test.
-And thus the concept of creating a test case is born.
-One of the most significant aspects of software testing is test cases.
-It is utilized by the quality assurance team, development, and middle management executives.
+As software complexity and the need for quality assurance increases, the importance of effective test cases grows.
+Test cases are a crucial part of any software testing process, and their quality can make or break the success of your project.
+In this guide, we will explore best practices for writing effective test cases, including essential elements, design techniques, and common pitfalls to avoid.

-_Qucik Link to Specific Topic:_
+_Quick Link to Specific Topic:_

 - [What is a Test Case](#what-is-a-test-case)
 - [How to write test case for software:](#how-to-write-test-case-for-software)